Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Method

 \section{Method}

 Building upon this Quantum WGAN-GP framework (abbrev.~QGAN) with a quantum generator $G$ and a classical convolutional discriminator $D$, we scale the approach to generate full-resolution, diverse images.
 Our main methodological contribution lies in the design of the quantum generator $G$.
 Specifically, we introduce an enhanced noise input and a circuit architecture tailored towards the generation of FRQI states.
 As illustrated in Fig.~\ref{fig:circuit}, the QGAN training passes through three stages: (1) \emph{Noise Sampling}, (2) \emph{Application-Specific Generator Design}, and (3) \emph{Discriminator}.
-Further implementation details and discussion of the inductive bias toward FRQI states are provided in App.~\ref{app:methods}.
+Further implementation details and discussion of the inductive bias toward FRQI states are provided in App.~\ref{sec:inductive_bias}.

-\subsubsection{Noise sampling}
+\subsection{(1) Noise sampling}

 Real images exhibit strong statistical structure, with pixel intensities often forming multiple well-separated modes rather than a single unimodal distribution.
 For example, the central pixel of the MNIST digits \textit{0} and \textit{1} shows a clear bimodal pattern reflecting the black and white intensities as depicted in Fig.~\ref{fig:uni_vs_multi_noise_method} (right side).
-To reflect this intrinsic multimodality in the latent space, we introduce multimodal noise inputs combined with a learnable noise-tuning mechanism.
+To reflect this intrinsic multimodality in the latent space, we introduce multimodal noise inputs combined with a learnable noise-tuning mechanism\footnote{Here, \textit{noise} denotes the latent input to the quantum generator, injected through parameterized rotations with learnable mode-dependent means and variances.
+It should not be confused with finite-shot noise or device noise.}.
 Instead of injecting a fixed unimodal Gaussian, commonly used in prior QGANs~\citep{riofrio_CharacterizationQuantumGenerative_2024,tsang_HybridQuantumClassical_2023,ma_QuantumAdversarialGeneration_2025}, we parameterize a Gaussian mixture whose component means and variances are learned jointly with the generator.

 To generate an image $\vec{x}$, we sample the noise vector from a multivariate isotropic Gaussian $\vec{\varepsilon} \sim \mathcal{N}(0, \mI_{A})$, where $A$ is the number of address qubits.
 The same noise vector is shared across all $L$ generator layers.
 We then sample the mode index from a discrete uniform distribution $m \sim \mathcal{U}\{1, \ldots, M\}$ and select the corresponding reparameterization matrices $\mu_m,\sigma_m\!\in\!\mathbb{R}^{L \times A}$ that are part of the learnable generator parameters $\bm{\theta}$.
 Finally, we apply the element-wise affine transformation $\vec{z}_{m,l} = \mu_{m,l} + \sigma_{m,l} \odot \vec{\varepsilon}$ with $l\!\in\!\{1,\dots,L\}$.
 Hence, the noise input becomes distinct for each mode $m$ and layer $l$.
 This results in sampling a (uniform) Gaussian mixture model $\vec{z}\!\sim\!\tfrac{1}{M}\sum_{m=1}^{M} \mathcal{N}(\vec{z}\!\mid\!\bm{\mu}_{m}, \mathrm{diag}(\bm{\sigma}_{m}^2))$, where $\bm{\mu}_{m},\bm{\sigma}_{m} \in \mathbb{R}^{LA}$ correspond to the flattened matrices $\mu_m$ and $\sigma_m$.
 This noise tuning technique is inspired by the reparametrization trick~\citep{kingma_AutoEncodingVariationalBayes_2013}.
 For each single noise component with $a\!\in\!\{1,\dots,A\}$, this can be represented by rotations on address qubit $a$ of the form